 20.2 CrossFit Southampton takes member privacy seriously and follows all GDPR guidelines, the policies upheld can be viewed here.

 21. Governing Law and Jurisdiction of the Courts

 21.1.
-This agreement shall be governed by and construed with Scottish Law and the parties agree to submit any disputes to the exclusive jurisdiction of the Scottish Courts.
+This agreement shall be governed by and construed with UK Law and the parties agree to submit any disputes to the exclusive jurisdiction of the Courts of the United Kingdom.